ethanp/Notes/Messaging Notes.md

 ## RabbitMQ

-* When using __auto-acknowledgement__, the consumer ACKs messages it receives, which tells the broker to delete them
+* When using __auto-acknowledgement__, the consumer ACKs messages it receives, which tells the broker that it has the to delete them from the queue

 ### RabbitMQ vs Kafka